LaoZZZZZ/bartender-1.0/README.md

  Bartender requires that the gcc compler should be at least be gcc4-7 version.
 Installation is simple.
  1. make all
  2. sudo make install
+The default install directory is /usr/local/bin and is hard coded in the make file.
+If you want to change the install directory, you need to change the Makefile a little bit.

 # Input:
  Currently it accepts two different input formats.